billchurch/webssh2/README.md

 * **allowreplay** - _boolean_ - Allow use of password replay feature, example `allowreplay: true`

 ## Config File Options
-`config.json` contains several options which may be specified to customize to your needs, vs editing the javascript direclty.
+`config.json` contains several options which may be specified to customize to your needs, vs editing the javascript directly.
 This is JSON format so mind your spacing, brackets, etc...

 * **listen.ip** - _string_ - IP address node should listen on for client connections, defaults to `127.0.0.1`